Chris Caffery: Biography

-Chris bounced between bands for a couple of years until he came into contact with the Oliva brothers once more.
-They asked Chris to join them just as the Gutter Ballet album was finished; despite the fact that he never played on the album, Caffery was credited with guitars and keyboards and is pictured in its booklet "both to prepare the fans for the line-up they'd see on tour and confirm his permanent member status".
+Caffery bounced between bands for a couple of years until he came into contact with the Oliva brothers once more.
+They asked Caffery to join them just as the Gutter Ballet album was finished; despite the fact that he never played on the album, Caffery was credited with guitars and keyboards and is pictured in its booklet "both to prepare the fans for the line-up they'd see on tour and confirm his permanent member status".
 He agreed to join Savatage, but the road took its toll on the band.
-With outside pressure to finish their dreams of a band together Chris regretfully quit Savatage at the end of the tour and formed Witchdoctor, with his brother Phil on drums, Hal Patino of King Diamond on bass, and future TSO West member Doug Kistner on keyboards.
+With outside pressure to finish their dreams of a band together Caffery regretfully quit Savatage at the end of the tour and formed Witchdoctor, with his brother Phil on drums, Hal Patino of King Diamond on bass, and future TSO West member Doug Kistner on keyboards.
 The band played all over America however the brothers were not clicking musically and the band disbanded.
-Chris was contacted to perform on Savatage's Streets tour, but issues meant this did not happen.
-Chris soon learned that Jon Oliva had left Savatage.
-Chris called Jon, who invited him to Florida, and over "10 bottles of Jack Daniels", their project Doctor Butcher was born.
+Caffery was contacted to perform on Savatage's Streets tour, but issues meant this did not happen.
+Caffery soon learned that Jon Oliva had left Savatage.
+Caffery called Jon, who invited him to Florida, and over "10 bottles of Jack Daniels", their project Doctor Butcher was born.

 Zachary Stevens replaced Jon in Savatage, but Jon continued to work with his brother Criss on the record.
-Chris was again asked to re-join the band, but, he stayed loyal to Jon and Butcher.
+Caffery was again asked to re-join the band, but, he stayed loyal to Jon and Butcher.
 Some initial demos were recorded with Hal Patino and Gene Barnett for Butcher, but bad press over Jon's health lead Atlantic Records to make a decision - Doctor Butcher or Savatage?
 Atlantic chose Savatage.
-Chris was left disheartened.
+Caffery was left disheartened.
 Caffery went to work with friend Ray Gillen of Badlands fame, but Gillen died shortly after the project began.
 Around this time, Criss Oliva was killed in a car accident by a drunk driver on October 17, 1993.
-Chris was asked for the fourth time to join Savatage, but Atlantic Records suggested Alex Skolnick join the band instead.
-Chris would later work with Alex on the TSO East touring company.
+Caffery was asked for the fourth time to join Savatage, but Atlantic Records suggested Alex Skolnick join the band instead.
+Caffery would later work with Alex on the TSO East touring company.
 Butcher was signed in Europe and their debut was recorded in 1994.
 Jon Oliva left to do the Handful of Rain tour with Savatage so Butcher never toured.
-Chris, this time, enquired about joining Savatage on a more permanent basis with Jon Oliva, as a close friend and student of Criss Oliva he felt he could pay respect to Criss "spiritually" on stage.
-Jon agreed, and Chris was joined by Al Pitrelli, a good friend of his from New York.
+Caffery, this time, enquired about joining Savatage on a more permanent basis with Jon Oliva, as a close friend and student of Criss Oliva he felt he could pay respect to Criss "spiritually" on stage.
+Jon agreed, and Caffery was joined by Al Pitrelli, a good friend of his from New York.
 The two formed a steady partnership for almost 6 years, recording both 1995's Dead Winter Dead and 1998's The Wake of Magellan together.